 Do you want to speak to the manager?

 This isn’t the first time we’ve written about people who seem to have a sense of entitlement.
-There was a woman who wanted way too much when Walt Disney World closed due to COVID-19.
-And, of course, there was the battle between the “Karen” and the United 1K member (spoiler!
+There was the woman who wanted way too much when Walt Disney World closed due to COVID-19.
+And, of course, there was the battle between the entitled woman and the United 1K member (spoiler!
 No one was right).
 A long while back, Joe even wrote about why we think we deserve special treatment.

 Y’all, I still just don’t understand people with these vast senses of entitlement.
 Sometimes things don’t go according to your life’s plan and you don’t get an extra glass of champagne.
 But it still doesn’t mean you deserve any sort of payback or discount.
-Get real, “Aaron.”
+Get real, complainer dude.
 Sheesh…

 *** Feature Image: USAF/Master Sgt.
 Jim Varhegyi